aiidateam/aiida-test-cache/docs/source/user_guide/archive_cache.rst

                 'file2': file2,
             }
         }
         with enable_archive_cache('diff_workchain.aiida'):
             res, node = run_get_node(DiffWorkChain, **inputs)

         # Test results of workchain

 The fixture will look for the AiiDA archive named ``diff_workchain.aiida`` in a folder named ``caches`` in the same directory as the test file, if nothing else is specified.
 If this exists the archive is imported and the AiiDA caching functionality is enabled.
 All calculations created inside the with block will use the cached nodes if their inputs and attributes match.
-If the archive does not exist the workchain will try to run the complete calculation.
+If the archive does not exist the workchain will try to run the complete calculation and, afterwards, create the archive in the specified location.

 .. note::
-    The caching mechanism of AiiDA is modified within test functions using these fixtures to ignore attributes, that would break the caching if the tests are run on different machines with different versions of AiiDA for example By default the stored test caches are also migrated to match the installed AiiDA version
+    The hashing mechanism of AiiDA is modified within tests that use the fixture to ignore certain attributes that would invalidate the cache when running the tests on different machines, with different versions of AiiDA, etc.
+    By default, the test archives are migrated to match the installed AiiDA version.

-The following options can be specified in the ``aiida-testing-config.yml`` file
+The following options can be specified in the ``aiida-testing-config.yml`` file.
+All of the below options are optional and do not need to be modified in order to use the archive cache functionalities

 .. code-block:: yaml